Ferlab-Ste-Justine/terraform-etcd-prometheus-configuration/README.md

     - **expected_min_count**: Minimum expected number of instances that should be running.
     - **expected_start_delay**: Expected delay before an instance is started.
 Running instances that have been around for less than that delay won't be considered running.
     - **alert_labels**: Extra labels to add to alerts triggered for the service.
+- **minio_cluster_jobs**: List of minio cluster jobs to generate boilerplate for.
+Each entry should take the following key:
+  - **tag**: Tag for the minio cluster job.
+It should correspond to the cluster name.

 # Example